SleGort/datalumina-project-template/README.md

 project_root = Path(__file__).parent.parent.absolute()
 ```

 These code snippets assumes that the folder is directly below the parent folder.
-If you have nested subfolders you might want to call `os.path.dirname()` a couple of times.
+If you have nested subfolders you might want to call `os.path.dirname()` or `.parent` a couple of times.

 ## Project Organization
 ```